Bernard Woolley: Character

-Woolley is always quick to point out the physical impossibilities of Sir Humphrey's or Hacker's mixed metaphors, with almost excessive pedantry.
-He can occasionally appear rather childlike, by making animal noises and gestures or by acting out how such an analogy cannot work.
-Even so, on many occasions Sir Humphrey describes Woolley as a "rising star" and "high flyer" of the Civil Service, though it is not entirely clear how to interpret Sir Humphrey's remarks—that is, whether with sincere deference to Bernard's capabilities or with indignation at such a term being applied to a subordinate.
-Sir Humphrey once questions whether Bernard is "a high flyer or a low flyer supported by occasional gusts of wind."
+Woolley is always quick to point out the physical impossibilities of Sir Humphrey's or Hacker's mixed metaphors.
+On many occasions Sir Humphrey describes Woolley as a "rising star" and "high flyer" of the Civil Service, though he once questions whether Bernard is "a high flyer or a low flyer supported by occasional gusts of wind."

-Woolley clearly sympathises with Hacker's challenges, and in many episodes he plays a key role in helping Hacker try to advance his goals.
-Woolley most often does this by explaining to Hacker the means of (and reasons behind) Sir Humphrey's obstructionism, as well as by suggesting possible solutions or workarounds.
-For example, in "Doing the Honours", it is Woolley's idea that leads to Hacker proposing a scheme that links national honours to departmental economies (though he is quick to remind the Minister that he didn't suggest it, if asked).
-He seems to have studied past civil service actions in-depth, occasionally recommending historically proven responses (such as the "Rhodesia Solution" for a potential arms scandal in "The Whisky Priest").
+In many episodes, Woolley plays a key role in helping Hacker try to advance his goals.
+He most often does this by explaining to Hacker the means of (and reasons behind) Sir Humphrey's obstructionism, as well as by suggesting possible solutions or workarounds.
+For example, in "Doing the Honours", it is Woolley's idea that leads to Hacker proposing a scheme that links national honours to departmental economies (though he is quick to remind the Minister that he did not suggest it, if asked).
+He seems to have studied past civil service actions in depth, occasionally recommending historically proven responses (such as the "Rhodesia Solution" for a potential arms scandal in "The Whisky Priest").